RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/wild_thing.md

 the user typed.

 So, what slot types can you use wildcard matching with?
 Many, but not all.
 Basically, wherever it makes sense, vui-ad-hoc-alexa-recognizer will let you use it, but where it doesn't it won't.
-For instance, using wildcards with a numeric slot typedoes not make sense.
+For instance, using wildcards with a numeric slot type does not make sense.
 But with a first name slot it does.
 Some slots are more "gray area": US_STATE is a textual slot, but it does not allow wildcard matches since there is a fixed and unchanging list.
 On the other hand Corporation, Airline, Airport, and other similar large frequently changing sets do allow wildcard matching.
 Since the slot type list is changing often, I will not try to put these specifications here.
 Instead, specific slot types